mdmarufsarker/es6-setup/README.md

     npm run build-scss

+## Run JS and SCSS Both using a single command

+    npm run build

 ## Note that-

 you have to write your codes on the src direcotory and you are going to see you compiled js/scss codes in the build directory